MarkRoddy/duckdb-pytables/README.md

-A DuckDB extension for using Python based functions in SQL queries.

-Note you don't *need* to write your own python functions.
-This extension will also work with any importable function, both from the standard library as well as installed 3rd party modules.

-# Table Functions
-The `pytable` table function lets you use the output of a python function as the FROM clause in a SQL query.
-This lets you trivially wire in new data sources, including external ones, to be queried using SQL, joined to other data sources, etc.
+PyTables: Any data you can surface with a Python function, queryable in DuckDB.

+The PyTable extension lets you write DuckDB Table Functions via Python.
+With this extension, you can query literally anything you can interact with from Python, whether that's a REST API with a Python SDK, files on disk in an obscure format, or any other data source of your chosing that you've always wanted to query via SQL.

-## Table Function Example
+# Example
-As an example, here is a Python function that uses the PyGithub library to enumerate Git Repos for a user:
+Lets start with an example.
+Here is a Python function that uses the PyGithub library to enumerate a user's Github repos, in a file named `ghub.py`:
 ```python
 from github import Github